AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 # Community tenant administration

-After a community is established, users assigned a community administrator role can manage their community, performing.
+After a community is established, users assigned a community administrator role can manage their community.
 Each community administrator can only perform administrative actions within their own tenant.
 They cannot manage other tenants within the community.

 ## Prerequisites